MorrisMA/M65C02A/README.md

 position independence of IP-relative branches and jumps is not required, then the absolute address branches and jumps provide greater performance.

     (Note: the M65C02A supports the eight 6502/65C02 branch instructions which perform true/false tests of the four ALU flags.
 When prefixed by SIZ, the eight branch instructions support additional tests of the ALU flags which support both signed and unsiged comparisons.
 The four signed conditional branches supported are: less than, less than or equal, greater than, and greater than or equal.
 The four unsigned conditional branches supported are: lower than, lower than or same, higher than, and higher than or same.
 These conditional branches are enabled by letting the 16-bit comparison instructions set the V flag.)

+    (Note: another use of the ip,I++ addressing mode is for string operations.)

 #PC-relative 16-bit Unconditional Branch

 The M65C02A provides an unconditional branch to a 16-bit PC-relative address: